 - Ohio River Bridges Toll Service Provider.
 Lead attorney on the Nossaman team advising IFA on this project to secure a toll service provider to provide, operate, manage and maintain a toll collection system for the Ohio River Bridges Project through a toll services agreement, as well as provide back-office and customer service support.
 The ORB project includes the East End Crossing being developed by IFA through an availability payment PPP and the Downtown and Kennedy Bridges being developed by Kentucky through design-build.
 Tolls will be collected through an all-electronic tolling system.
 Six companies have submitted qualified bids.
 The project is currently under procurement.
-A toll services provider is anticipated to be selected in late 2014.
+A toll services provider is anticipated to be selected in early 2015.

 - North Carolina Department of Transportation – I-77 HOT Lanes.
 Co-lead attorney for the Nossaman team assisting with the structuring, development, procurement and administration of a $600 million toll concession PPP for this project.
 The I-77 HOT Lanes project adds high-occupancy toll lanes to the median of I-77 heading north out of Charlotte; the route serves Mecklenburg County.
 Fees will be dynamic; as the number of vehicles in a lane goes up, so will the fee.
 Proposals to develop, design, build, finance, operate and maintain the stretch of road for 50 years through a PPP were submitted in March 2014 and an apparent best value proposer has been announced.
 Commercial close was achieved in June 2014 and financial close is pending.
 This project is the state's first PPP and its first toll concession.